liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 true.
 This stopped working in 0.10 which means that the key will always be included regardless of the return value of `include_name?`.

-That's quite scary, especially when you use this feature to remove attributes that are sensitive in a certain context and should not be included for security purposes.
+That's quite frightening, especially when you use this feature to remove attributes that are sensitive in a certain context and should not be included for security purposes.